The Hasse principle for bilinear symmetric forms over a ring of integers of a global function field: Introduction

 \bk

-The standard approach to classifying bilinear forms over a global field such as $K$, basically relies on the Hasse-Minkowski theorem which states that this classification, expressed by the first Galois cohomology set $H^1(K,\textbf{O}_V)$ where $\textbf{O}_V$ stands for the unitary group of $f$, is equivalent to that obtained locally everywhere, namely, by $\prod_\fp H^1(\hat{K}_\fp,(\textbf{O}_V)_\fp)$ where $\hat{K}_\fp$ is the complete localization of $K$ at a prime $\fp$ and $(\textbf{O}_V)_\fp$ is the geometric fiber of $\textbf{O}_V$ there.
+The standard approach to classifying bilinear forms over a global field such as $K$, basically relies on the Hasse-Minkowski principle which states that this classification, expressed by the first Galois cohomology set $H^1(K,\textbf{O}_V)$ where $\textbf{O}_V$ stands for the orthogonal group of $f$, is equivalent to that obtained locally everywhere, namely, by $\prod_\fp H^1(\hat{K}_\fp,(\textbf{O}_V)_\fp)$ where $\hat{K}_\fp$ is the complete localization of $K$ at a prime $\fp$ and $(\textbf{O}_V)_\fp$ is the geometric fiber of $\textbf{O}_V$ there.
 However, if one considers the classification of integral forms, then this local-global principle fails, leading to the notion of a \emph{genus} of a form.
 In this paper, we aim to describe geometrically the violation of this principle.
-We express the classification of integral unimodular forms from the same genus in cohomological terms (Proposition \ref{class number and cohomology} below), namely as the kernel of the map sending (isomorphism classes of) principal $\un{\textbf{O}}_V$-bundles to their generic fibers:
+We express the classification of integral unimodular forms from the same genus via $H^1_\et(\Oiy,\SOV)$ (Proposition \ref{class number and cohomology}), where $\un{\textbf{SO}}_V$ is the special orthogonal group scheme of $f$ defined over $\Sp \Oiy$, and then show that this set is bijective as a pointed set for ranks $n > 2$ to the abelian group $H^2_\et(\Oiy,\un{\mu}_2)$, i.e. it is an invariant of $C^\af$ (Proposition \ref{H2 SO_V=1}).
+Furthermore, by proving that the Brauer group of the affine curve $C^\af$ is trivial (Lemma \ref{Br(Oiy)}), we conclude that $H^2_\et(\Oiy,\un{\mu}_2) \cong \Pic(C^\af)/2$ (Corollary \ref{H2 mu2}).